irvanjitsingh/discovergurbani/README.md

 Acknowledgements
 ================

-The Discover Gurbani project is greatful, first and foremost, to Dhan Dhan Siri Guru Granth Sahib Ji Maharaj for their blessings for this seva to be carried out.
-We are also greatful to the Sikher project, whose GurbaniDB and open-source API was used to power this app, and the many other Sikhi and Gurbani projects out there that have worked to make the Gurus' teachings widely accessible.
+The Discover Gurbani project is grateful to the Sikher project, whose GurbaniDB platform was used to power this app, as well as the many other Gurbani/Sikhi-based projects out there that have worked to make the Gurus' teachings widely accessible.